Hiking Death Valley’s Golden Canyon & Gower Gulch Loop

 The weather may behave differently during your visit, but you likely wouldn’t know until getting there.
 If you’re visiting during a warmer month, I would only plan on starting the Golden Canyon and Gower Gulch Loop Hike early in the morning and not at any other point in the day.

 Of course, that means that you’d have to stay in the park the night before.
 And your only options would be a pricey hotel in Furnace Creek or staying at the nearby campsite.
-Learn more about both options immediately below.
+Learn more about both options just below.

 If you’re visiting in summer, this might be a good hike to save for your final morning in Death Valley before heading out of the park when finished.
+Learn more in our comprehensive Death Valley itinerary.

 As mentioned, if you plan on doing the Golden Canyon and Gower Gulch Loop Hike, it’s best to start early in the morning – especially if you’ll be visiting during one of the hotter months.
 And to get an early morning start, you’ll need to stay in the park itself.